Policies

 “Look before you itch”: This is an important habit to develop because you do not want to scratch the tick off, but remove it with tweezers.

 Bite-areas: Take extra notice of areas where you recently had a tick bite and monitor healing progress and coloration.
-Growing red rashes, especially a bulls-eye rash indicate disease transmission, and timely action is required.
+Growing red rashes, especially a bulls-eye rash can indicate disease transmission, and timely action is required.
 See a doctor asap.
 Note that not everyone develops a rash, in the event of disease transmission.
 Bite areas can remain red and extremely itchy for days, which is normal for some people and does not necessarily indicate disease transmission.

 Antibiotics/Prophylaxis: If a tick has been "in" for more than 24 hours, you need to talk to your doctor.
 In most cases, antibiotics are prescribed for a minimum of 21 days.
 Some off-island doctors do not have accurate information on tick-borne diseases.
 For children approximately 10 years and over, and adults, there is another option.
 If a tick has been “in” for more than 24hours, you can take a prophylactic dose within 72 hrs. of contracting the tick.
 A prophylactic dose consists of a one-time 200mg dose of Doxycycline.
 Do not take on an empty stomach.